gvwilson/sdxpy/src/perf/index.md

 We can implement this  by using `**` to [%i "spread" %][%/i%] the row across the function's parameters.
-When `**` is used in the definition of a function, it means, "Capture all the named arguments that aren't otherwise accounted for."
+When `**` is used in the definition of a function, it means, "Capture all the [%i "named arguments" %][%/i%] that aren't otherwise accounted for."
 When it is used in a call,
 it means,
 "Match the elements of this dictionary with the function's parameters."